-The Plan invests in a common collective trust managed by Reliance Trust Company which invests solely in a managed group annuity contract with Metropolitan Life Insurance Company ("Issuer"), Metlife Stable Managed GIC ABG (Contract #25157).
-The accounts are credited with earnings on the underlying investments and charged for participant withdrawals and administrative expenses.
-Participants may ordinarily direct the withdrawal or transfer of all or a portion of their investment at contract value.
+The Plan invested in a common collective trust managed by Reliance Trust Company which invests solely in a managed group annuity contract with Metropolitan Life Insurance Company ("Issuer"), Metlife Stable Managed GIC ABG (Contract #25157).
+In July 2013, the Plan Sponsor approved the termination of the contract and commenced liquidation of the assets held by the master trust.
+This change eliminated the trust's wrap contracts and changed the accounting method from contract value to fair value accounting.
+Participants received distributions at the market value.
+There were no adjustments.

+Prior to July 2013, the investment contract was fully benefit-responsive, thus contract value was the relevant measurement attribute for that portion of the net assets available for benefits attributable to the contract.
+The accounts were credited with earnings on the underlying investments and charged for participant withdrawals and administrative expenses.
+Participants could ordinarily direct the withdrawal or transfer of all or a portion of their investment at contract value.
 Contract value represents contributions made under the contract, plus earnings, less participant withdrawals and administrative expenses.

-The investment contract specifies certain conditions under which distributions from the contracts would be payable at amounts below contract value.
-Such circumstances include premature contract termination initiated by the employer and certain other employer-initiated events.
-The contract limits the circumstances under which the Issuer may terminate the contract.
-Examples of circumstances which would allow the Issuer to terminate the contract include the Plan's loss of its qualified status, uncured material breaches of responsibilities, or material and adverse changes to the provisions of the Plan.
-If one of these events were to occur, the Issuer could terminate the contract at an amount less than contract value.
+The investment contract specified certain conditions under which distributions from the contracts would have been payable at amounts below contract value.
+Such circumstances included premature contract termination initiated by the employer and certain other employer-initiated events.
+The contract limited the circumstances under which the Issuer may terminate the contract.
+Examples of circumstances which would have allowed the Issuer to terminate the contract included the Plan's loss of its qualified status, uncured material breaches of responsibilities, or material and adverse changes to the provisions of the Plan.
+If one of these events would have occurred, the Issuer could have terminated the contract at an amount less than contract value.